How To Automate API using Playwright

 And this is the same test, but written using Fluent Interface Design:

-The test framework has a dedicated method to perform specific operations with data values, which you can chain one by one with "dot notation.":
+The test framework provides a dedicated method for performing specific operations on data values, which you can chain together using "dot notation.":

 • path() - To provide a path of the API resource that should be called